Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ```

 where MAX_CORES is the maximum number of cores you want the pipeline to
 be able to use.
+This will create a test configuration file in the test
+directory (test/testConfig.csv), a basic configuration file (DS_progConfig.yaml),
+a run script (DS), a DAG-creation script (DS-dag), a reset script (DS-clean),
+and an unlock script (DS-unlock).
 After this, with the exception of setting up the Genomes
 (See Section 4) and the (optional) blast contamination database (See
 Section 5), you should be able to run the Duplex-Seq pipeline using